 Thesis I and II must be taken over a minimum of two academic terms.
 A preliminary draft of the thesis must be presented to the adviser at least 75 days prior to commencement.
-Upon approval by the adviser and program coordinator, unbound copies are presented to the Vice Provost of graduate studies.
-The thesis adviser will then schedule the thesis defense before the student's thesis committee and the dean of graduate studies.
+Upon approval by the adviser and program coordinator, unbound copies are presented to the Dean's Office and the Provost's Office.
+The thesis adviser will then schedule the thesis defense before the student's thesis committee.
 Successful defense of the thesis must be completed at least three weeks prior to the date of commencement.
 Students must complete and defend the thesis within the time limit for completion of the degree.

-After successful defense and approval by the Vice Provost of graduate studies, thesis credit is awarded.
-Final, unbound copies of the thesis are deposited with the Vice Provost of graduate studies, to be forwarded for binding at the University library where they become part of the permanent collection.
+After successful defense and approval by the Provost's Office, thesis credit is awarded.
+Final, unbound copies of the thesis are deposited with the Provost's Office, to be forwarded for binding at the University Library where they become part of the permanent collection.
 The department or program coordinator may require additional copies of the thesis.

 For guidance in the preparation of theses, graduate students should consult the University's Dissertation & Thesis Manual (3rd edition, 2012).
 Questions not resolved by the instructions should be settled in consultation with the adviser and by reference to a standard style manual.

 The University of New Haven Graduate School participates in the University Microfilms, Inc. (UMI) Dissertation Services program and provides assistance to doctoral students for registration of dissertations and copyrights.

 NON-THESIS RESEARCH OPTIONS

 Work related to these courses can be performed at an outside laboratory that satisfies the University's requirements.
 Students can choose from these courses after a minimum of 18 credit hours of graduate course work with a minimum GPA of 3.0 and the approval of program coordinator.

-The approval of the research project requires a research proposal written by the student.
+The approval of a research project or independent study requires a proposal written by the student.
 Proposals must be submitted 2 weeks before the beginning of the registering semester.
 Proposals should include the outline of the research project, a description of where the research will take place and an estimated timeline for the project.
 You will also need to have the completed Signature Sheet to register.